Phacorefractive cataract surgery assisted with femtosecond laser

 - Put your head underwater in a pool, lake or sea.

-The Bellevue Clinic offers cataract surgery, femtosecond laser-assisted astigmatism correction, and vision optimization.
-Our modern facilities, state-of-the-art equipment and experienced staff provide effective, professional and personalized care.
+The Bellevue ophthalmology clinic provides state-of-the-art cataract surgery services to its patients.
+Our modern facilities, cutting-edge equipment and experienced staff ensure effective, professional and personalized care.

 *We also operate patients NON-RESIDENTS of Canada.